 A small dose of summer for some days yet and great anticipation to discover places that until recently I didn’t know even existed.
 My company for this trip was my friend Silia, another fan of Italy (aka the triptych pasta, pizza, gelato).
 However, I arrived in Italy two days earlier and chose to stay in Monopoli.
 Two days with myself, my book, my camera, and endless walks.
 I gave myself two very enjoyable days until the official road trip started for good!

 Distance by train from Bari (Centrale) –> Polignano a Mare: 27 minutes / Cost: from 2.40 € / Frequency: Every 30 minutes.

 Polignano a Mare is the blue diamond of Puglia.
 It looks like it was born into the waves.
 Perched on a limestone rock of 20 meters high, over the crystal clear waters of the Adriatic, it traveled us back to summer.

-After our check in at the Giovi Relais hotel and a stop for an octopus sandwich with burrata (#nomnom) at Via Roma we stumbled across its alleys.
-The tiny old town we faced from Porta Vecchia, the charming white cobbled streets (the ones that inspired the song “Volare”), the old churches, the picturesque balconies with flowered pots and the café-filled with people on the terraces, led us, without realising it, to one of the three panoramic verandas with stunning views of the Adriatic.
+After our check-in at the Giovi Relais hotel and a stop for an octopus sandwich with burrata (#nomnom) at Via Roma, we stumbled across its alleys.
+The tiny old town we faced from Porta Vecchia, the charming white cobbled streets (the ones that inspired the song “Volare”), the old churches, the picturesque balconies with flowering pots, and the café-filled with people on the terraces, led us, without realizing it, to one of the three panoramic verandas with stunning views of the Adriatic.

 Distance by train from Polignano a Mare –> Monopoli: 5 minutes / Cost: from 1 € / Frequency: Every 30 minutes.